-Editorial Note: I originally wrote this post for the NDepend blog.
+Editorial note: I originally wrote this post for the NDepend blog.
 You can check out the original here, at their site.
-While you’re there, give NDepend a try — download it and see if your code falls in the dreaded Zone of Pain.
+While you’re there, have a look at type rank and all of the other metrics that NDepend will show you about your code.